+--sort-common=descending

-This option tells 1d to sort the common symbols by size when it places them in the appropriate output sections.
-First come all the one byte symbols, then all the two byte, then all the four byte, and then everything else.
+This option tells 1d to sort the common symbols by alignment in ascending or descending order when it places them in the appropriate output sections.

+--sort-common=ascending

+The symbol alignments considered are sixteen-byte or larger, eight-byte, four-byte, two-byte, and one-byte.
 This is to prevent gaps between symbols due to alignment constraints.

---sort-section name
+If no sorting order is specified, then descending order is assumed.

+--sort-section=name